 If you're planning on traveling to view the rare total eclipse over the U.S. on Aug.
 21, brace yourself for company.

-The U.S. Department of Transportation is warning state and local departments within the the narrow, 70-mile-wide band of totality to start preparing now for an onslaught of commuters eager to witness the phenomenon.
+The U.S. Department of Transportation is warning state and local departments within the the narrow, 70-mile-wide band of totality to prepare for an onslaught of commuters eager to witness the phenomenon.
 While much of the United States will experience some measure of the eclipse, 14 states will have a front-row seat as the moon's shadow crosses from Oregon to South Carolina.
 For an event that's being called "once-in-a-lifetime," chances are good that a portion of the more than 200 million people within a day's drive of the path of totality will decide to hit the road.

 "The problem is that these millions of Americans will produce predictable traffic congestion," writes eclipse cartographer Michael Zeiler.
 "Imagine 20 Woodstock festivals occurring simultaneously across the nation.
 Large numbers of visitors will overwhelm lodging and other resources in the path of totality.
 There is a real danger during the two minutes of totality that traffic still on the road will pull over at unsafe locations with distracted drivers behind them."